CarVac/MeleeConchRuleset/ruleset.md

 ### Analog Trigger General Rules

-If either Analog Trigger Output is influenced by Digital Inputs, both Analog Trigger Outputs must be influenced solely by Digital Inputs, or by Digitized Half-Range Analog Inputs.
+If either the L or R Analog Trigger Output is influenced solely by either Digital Inputs or Digitized Half-Range Analog Inputs, both Analog Trigger Outputs must be influenced solely by either Digital Inputs or by Digitized Half-Range Analog Inputs.

+Exception: The Digital Trigger Output and Analog Trigger Output of the same trigger may be actuated simultaneously by the same Digital Input or Digitized Half-Range Analog Input.

 ### Analog Input, Analog Trigger Output